Jonathan435/Business-Clocks-Charts/README.md

 #### Getting Started

-Dowonload the last version of BusinessClocks.dll to your local computer.
+Download the latest version of BusinessClocks.dll to your local computer.
-<br/>you can always find the last version in the master branch of the repository.<br/>
+<br/>You can always find the last version in the master branch of the repository.<br/>
-load the .dll to your winforms project using Visual Studio.<br/>
+Load the .dll to your winforms project using Visual Studio.<br/>

 **Instructions to load dll into your project:**<br/>
 * Open VS Reference Manager form: right click on your project in the Solution Explorer >> Add >> Reference.